Building a Lumos Connector: Step-by-Step Tutorial

 def prepare_client_args(cls, args: Request) -> dict[str, t.Any]:

-settings = get_settings(args, MockappSettings)
+settings = get_settings(args, MockappConnectorSettings)

 return {

-"auth": BearerAuth(token=get_oauth(args).access_token),
+"auth": BearerAuth(token=get_token_auth(args).token),

 "base_url": settings.api_url,